 - Museum Studies

-Student and special services are available at San Francisco Art Institute, giving personal and academic assistance for students, which includes:
+Student and special services are available at San Francisco Art Institute, offering personal and academic assistance for students, which includes:

 - Assisting students to find work

-Students can use various means to evaluate school performance.
+Students can use a variety of means to gauge school performance.
 A school's graduation and loan default rates are among the strongest indicators of educational and career success.
 San Francisco Art Institute has a yearly graduation rate of 45%, and a loan default rate of near 6%.

 The following is a list of areas of study available at San Francisco Art Institute.
 Programs that have a link will take you to the program's profile page where education requirements, career pathways, and other information is available.